splresearch/pocdart_documentation/scrum/policies.md

 The purpose of the block is to do research or complete any other prerequisite for a particular card(s) so that they may be put into the "READY FOR SPRINT" column.

+### Sprint Retrospective:

+This occurs on the same day as Sprint Planning.

+This portion of the meeting usually includes the presentation of completed cards by either Owners or major contributors of a card and the counting of Story Points.

+There are also discussions of what went well during the Sprint, what parts could be improved upon, and other retrospective bits of information

+Following a Sprint Retrospective, there is a break before moving on to the Sprint Planning phase of the meeting.

+### Sprint Planning:

+This always occurs after a Sprint Retrospective.

+This portion of the meeting includes the allocating of total Story Points for next Sprint and transferring over of priority cards respective to their Owners.

+This is also where team members will alert other team members of any expected PTO that will be taken during planned Sprint.

 ## Trello Cards:

 Trello is used to visualize and help facilitate our workflow through the use of its "cards".